-Antioxidants may ease PAD blood pressure increaseNovember 8th, 2012 in Cardiology /
+Antioxidants may ease PAD blood pressure increaseNovember 8, 2012 in Medicine & Health / Cardiology

 Low antioxidant levels contribute to increased blood pressure during exercise for people with peripheral arterial disease, according to researchers at Penn State Hershey Heart and Vascular Institute.